Juuanek/PORTFOLIO-LONG-VERSION/README.md

 ## <p align="center"><a name="jira"> 🤗 JIRA - BUG REPORT EXAMPLE🤗 </a>
 IN PROGRESS

-## <p align="center"><a name="jira"> 🤗 LANGUAGES 🤗 </a>
+## <p align="center"><a name="languages"> 🏴󠁧󠁢󠁥󠁮󠁧󠁿 LANGUAGES 🏴󠁧󠁢󠁥󠁮󠁧󠁿 </a>
-As languages are really imporatnt part of every kind of job in IT I decided to write a littlwe bit about it and how it looks in my life.
+As languages are really important part of every kind of job in IT I decided to write a littlwe bit about it and how it looks in my life.
 - English - Thats why I am writing all my sources in English is to show you that I can use it and use it well I think.
 I wrote whole portfolio and CV in English and I try to use it as much as I can to be better and better.
 I watch movies, listen to podcasts, read books in this language and have very little difficulties with some unusual phrases, or words that I just don't know yet.
 I love this language and hope to use it in my future work almost all the time.

-Italian - I spent 7 months in Italy in two parts.
+- Italian - I spent 7 months in Italy in two parts.
 First I went on practices, and second time I went to take part in an intern opportunity.
 As I knew I could learn one languge I decided it won't be hard for me to learn the other one.
 And I started to learn and became a communicative in this language in a really short period of time.
 I would describe myself in this language as A1 because I can exchange thoughts with italians.
 But it is not like I am native or something.
 Just huge basics and really good understanding in practice at work not from books.

+- Spanish - I learned this language for a few years before I started learning Italian.
+Spanish helped me better understand Italian language to become better.
+For now my Spanish understanding is a little outdated because of lack of time to manage everything going on around.
+But this is on my list after becoming really good in Italian to become fluent also in Spanish.
+What I can tell what even surprised me was when we had a visitation at work from Spanish mother factory, I could communicate with spanish people as well as almost anyone else and I almost did't need to use translator.

+Connecting my English skills with Italian and Spanish and confidency to speak in other language without fear of being rejected makes me a really international human being.

 ## <p align="center"><a name="podcasts"> 🤗PODCASTS ABOUT SOFTWARE TESTING🤗 </a>